 HPA Axis (DUTCH Complete):

-The therapeutic strategy followed three phases, addressing the Assimilation node first (as the identified root driver) before targeting downstream systems.
+The therapeutic strategy followed three phases, addressing the Assimilation node first (as the identified root driver) before targeting downstream systems (Nutri-Link, 2024).

 Dietary intervention: